 Young plants that haven’t grown flowers yet seem to produce the most basil leaves.
 Re-seeding every few weeks also lets the older plants flower and go to seed.
 Bees and other pollinators love basil flowers, so it’s really not a bad thing to let your basil continue through it’s lifespan and flower.

-Basil plants complete their life cycle in one year.
+Basil plants complete their life cycle in the garden in one year.
 The plant starts as a seed (or cutting from another plant) in the spring.
 In the summertime, basil plants grow flowers which then produce next year’s seeds.
-The seeds grown in the fall will start to germinate and grow during the following spring.
+The seeds grown in the fall can be saved and replanted, and will start to germinate and grow during the following spring.

 The last harvest of outdoor basil plants should happen before the threat of frost is in the weather forecast.
 If you’re not quite ready to part with your basil plant, it can be moved indoors where it will be protected from harsh winter weather.